 Assistant Professor - School of Architecture

 The successful candidate will receive a salary commensurate with their experience as well as fringe and health benefits.
-Candidates must have a terminal degree of a Master of Architecture, although a Ph.D. degree in architectural history or theory or a related field is preferred.
+We will consider candidates with the terminal degree in architecture, the Master of the Architecture.
+We will also consider candidates with a Ph.D. in architectural history, theory, or a related field.
 In addition, candidates should demonstrate a strong record of writing, publication and experience teaching history or theory courses in a school of architecture.

 The School of Architecture is one of five schools within the College of Design.
 Other schools include Industrial Design, Building Construction, City and Regional Planning, and Music.
 The SoA has 330 students in five degree programs: B.S. in Architecture (192 students), Master of Architecture (85 students), M.S. in Architecture (22 students), M.S. in Urban Design (15 students) and a Ph.D. in Architecture (48 students).
 The faculty is made up of 23 full-time tenured or tenure-track faculty members and 33 part-time or visiting faculty members.
 The School of Architecture was recently ranked in the top ten in ten of the twelve focus areas of architectural education by Design Intelligence.
 For more information on the School of Architecture, please visit http://www.arch.gatech.edu.

 Georgia Tech is a top-ranked public research university situated in the heart of Atlanta, a diverse and vibrant city with great economic and cultural strengths.
 The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities.
 Georgia Tech prides itself on its technology resources, collaborations, high-quality student body, and its commitment to diversity, equity, and inclusion.
 Georgia Tech is recognized as one of the nation’s top research universities and is consistently ranked among U.S. News & World Report’s top ten public universities.